 In my experience being a woman bike commuter has some extra challenges.
-I’ve figured out some ways to deal with them – here are my top 9 tips for women bike commuters!
+I’ve figured out some ways to deal with them – here are my top 9 useful tips for women bike commuters!

-When Joe decided to commute to work by bike he took a deodorant and a couple of extra shirts to work, bought a Gortex rain jacket (read his review of the 7 best waterproof cycling jackets here) and he was pretty much done.
-Must be nice.
-As I say to Joe, it takes a village to be a woman and never did I realize this as much as when I was getting ready every day out of a gym locker.
+When Joe decided to commute to work by bike he took a deodorant and a couple of extra shirts to work, bought a Gortex rain jacket (read his review of the 9 best waterproof cycling jackets here) and he was pretty much done.
+Must be nice!
+But as I say to Joe, it takes a village to be a woman, and never did I realize this as much as when I was getting ready for work every day out of a gym locker.
 Over the last few weeks I’ve made a lot of mistakes and had many bad hair days, but I have learned a lot!
 Below, I explain how I turned my rookie mistakes into useful tips.

 Tip #1: Invest in the Necessary Equipment

-To solve the “smell” problem I got really smart and bought a second lock for a second locker.
-Now when I get undressed in the morning I put everything in a vacant locker, including the wet towels, so they get a chance to dry out during the day and most importantly my cycling gear stays away from my working clothes.
-When I get back into my cycling clothes at night I transfer the now dry towels back into my main locker.
+To solve the “smell” problem I bought a second lock for a second locker.
+Now when I get undressed in the morning I put everything wet in a vacant locker, including the wet towels, so they get a chance to dry out during the day – and most importantly, my wet cycling gear stays away from my working clothes in my first locker.
+When I get back into my cycling clothes at night I transfer the now-dry towels back into my main locker.
 Most gyms will allow you to keep a day locker at no charge.
 Even if there is a charge, it is worth it.
 Alternately, and perhaps a bit more simply, Joe put up some hooks on the walls of his office, to hang things up.